Amazing Places to Visit in Japan During Winter in 2020

-Ginzan is the picturesque bathhouse town in Yamagata Prefecture where you can take a relaxing bath in its famous outdoor hot springs in the winter.
+Ginzan is the picturesque bathhouse town in Yamagata Prefecture, where you can take a relaxing bath in its famous outdoor hot springs in the winter.
 The town was founded about 600 years ago and is named after the Ginzan river that flows through the historic town.
-Traditional wooden inns, houses and oil lamps lined the streets that cast a fairytale-like glow as you walk through the town, especially when it’s snowing.
-It’s a great place to visit for its picturesque and calming atmosphere and to experience authentic outdoor Japanese hot springs.
-It’s also the inspiration of the mythical town in the animated movie Spirited Away.
+Traditional wooden inns, houses, and oil lamps lined the streets that cast a fairytale-like glow as you walk through the town, especially when it’s snowing.
+It’s a great place to visit for its picturesque and calming atmosphere and experience authentic outdoor Japanese hot springs.
+It’s also the inspiration for the mythical town in the animated movie Spirited Away.

-Lake Kawaguchi is one of the Five Fuji Lakes lakes that are formed by previous eruptions by Mt.
-Fuji.
+Lake Kawaguchi is one of the Five Fuji Lakes lakes formed by Mt.
+Fuji’s previous eruptions.
 Lake Kawaguchi is by far the most famous and picturesque lake that sits at the base of Mt.
-Fuji, as well as the most developed as hotels and resorts line its banks.
+Fuji and the most developed as hotels and resorts line its banks.
 On clear early mornings, you’ll get to see the serene image of Mt.
 Fuji’s reflection on the lake’s surface.
 You can also get on boat rides offered by the locals.

 Fuji-Q Highlands, Fujiyoshida

-Fuji-Q Highlands is one of the most popular amusement parks in Japan that’s located at the base of Mt.
-Fuji.
+Fuji-Q Highlands is one of the most popular amusement parks in Japan, located at Mt.
+Fuji’s base.
 The views are picturesque with Mt.
-Fuji always within sight and you get to experience thrilling Guinness World Record holding rides at the same time.
-Visiting the park in the winter season means fewer lines and they even have an ice-skating rink complete with the stunning view of Mt.
+Fuji always within sight, and you get to experience thrilling Guinness World Record holding rides simultaneously.
+Visiting the park in the winter season means fewer lines, and they even have an ice-skating rink complete with the stunning view of Mt.
 Fuji.

 Jigokudani Monkey Park

-One of the many things that Japan is known for is its Snow Monkeys bathing in natural hot springs at the base of Mt.
-Fuji.
+One of the many things that Japan is known for is its Snow Monkeys bathing in natural hot springs at Mt.
+Fuji’s base.
 You can view these fascinating animals bathing in hot springs to keep warm during the winter in Jigokudani Monkey Park in Nagano Prefecture.
 You can visit them year-round as they live in the park itself but catching them bathing in winter with the backdrop of the snow-covered mountain makes for a unique and fascinating sight.

 Nyuto Onsen, Akita